What are Artform Boards?

 - Cadi McCarthy – Founding Catapult Dance Choreographic Hub in 2014, Cadi has significantly shaped the contemporary dance landscape in Newcastle, offering a support structure for choreographers, dancers, and multidisciplinary artists to develop their practice.
 With over two decades of experience, including her tenure as Artistic Director of Buzz Dance Theatre in Perth, Cadi's work has earned numerous accolades, including the WA Dance Award and Churchill Fellowship.

 - Craig Bary – As the Creative Producer at The Art House, Wyong, Craig collaborates with artists across all genres of the performing arts, fostering local talent from emerging to established professionals.
-With over 20 years in the dance community, Craig has leadership experience with Catapult Dance and The New Zealand Dance Company, and his choreography has been featured in works for companies such as Sydney Dance Company, Bangarra, and Chunky Move.
+With over 20 years in the dance community, Craig has leadership experience with Catapult Dance and The New Zealand Dance Company, and his choreography has been featured in works for companies such as Sydney Dance Company and the Australian Dance Theatre.

 - David Clarkson – David has over 30 years of global touring experience, co-founding the internationally successful companies Stalker and Box of Birds.
 Known for his poetic, conceptual, and highly physical works, Clarkson earned prestigious accolades like the Create NSW Art and Technology Fellowship and an Unreal Engine "Mega Grant" in 2022 for his ground-breaking work merging theatre and gaming technologies.